mstgnz/gomqtt/installation.md

 ## Docker Compose Installation

-For a more complete setup including PostgreSQL:
+For a complete setup including PostgreSQL and Redis:

 ```yaml
 # docker-compose.yml